sebastianbrzustowicz/Robot-tasker-API/README.md

 ## Robot Tasker API

 Robot Tasker API is a Java-based, server-side application created to establish fast and real-time communication with robots 'over the internet'.
-Sending desired values to robot is crucial in terms of connection speed.
+Sending desired control values or (less likely) tasks to robot is crucial in terms of connection speed.
-This is why 'over the internet' solutions are not so popular, as opposed to short-range methods.
+Therefore 'over the internet' solutions are not so popular, as opposed to short-range methods.
 In this case, the WebSocket method was used, which provides high-speed data transfer.
 Moreover, this solution adds a teleoperational aspect to the robot control.
-A multi-channel approach was used to implement the websocket.
+A multi-channel approach was used to implement the WebSocket, allowing server to handle multiple connections.
 The application uses a MySQL database to store user and vehicle information.

 ## Docker